enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 #. const std::string &soundPath: Path of the sound to play.
 #. const glm::vec3 &position: World position of the sound source.
+#. bool positionRelative: True if position given it relative to player.
+Defaults to false.
-#. bool looped: Play once or play in a loop
+#. bool looped: Play once or play in a loop.
+Defaults to false

 .. _LimonAPI-getPlayerAttachedModel: